MainulDip/iOS-study/SwiftLanguageTour/swift-basic-102.md

 ```

 ### Error Handling:
 A function indicates that it can throw an error by including the throws keyword in its declaration.
-When you call a function that can throw an error, you prepend the try keyword to the expression
+When you call a function that can throw an error, you prepend the try keyword to the expression....

 Swift automatically propagates errors out of their current scope until they’re handled by a catch clause.